Harmeet Singh (American cricketer)

-Harmeet Singh Baddhan (born 7 September 1992) is an Indian-American cricketer who currently plays for the Seattle Orcas, and the United States national cricket team.
-He played for Mumbai and Tripura before moving to the United States to play in the Major League Cricket tournament.
-He subsequently qualified for the United States national cricket team by residency and made his Twenty20 International debut for the United States in 2024.
+Harmeet Singh Baddhan (born September 7, 1992) is an Indian-born cricketer who plays for the Seattle Orcas, and the United States national cricket team.

+He played for Mumbai and Tripura before moving to the United States to pursue a career in the Major League Cricket tournament.
+He relocated from Mumbai after citing frustration with selection politics in Indian cricket.
+He subsequently joined the Seattle Thunderbolts in Minor League Cricket and qualified for the United States national cricket team by residency, making his Twenty20 International debut for the United States in 2024.

-Domestic career
+Domestic and franchise career

 He was part of the India Under-19 cricket team in the 2012 ICC Under-19 Cricket World Cup.
 He is a slow left-arm orthodox bowler who was a member of the Rajasthan Royals squad during the 2013 Indian Premier League.

 He was the leading wicket-taker for Tripura in the 2018–19 Vijay Hazare Trophy, with thirteen dismissals in eight matches.
 In August 2021 he moved to Seattle where he captains the Seattle Thunderbolts in Minor League Cricket.
 Singh was selected first overall in the MLC draft by the Seattle Orcas.
-He became the first player to be drafted to a team in MLC, and the first domestic player selected in the history of Major League Cricket.
+He became the first player to be drafted to a team in MLC.

 International career

-In March 2024, he was named in the United States' squad for their Twenty20 International (T20I) series against Canada.
-He made his T20I debut for USA on 7 April 2024, against Canada.
+In March 2024, he was named in the United States' squad for their Twenty20 International (T20I) series against Canada, and made his T20I debut against them on April 7, 2024.

+In January 2026, Baddhan was named in USA's squad for the 2026 T20 World Cup. where he notably took the wickets of Indian stars like Hardik Pandya and Axar Patel.

+Controversies

+2013 IPL spot-fixing scandal: While playing for the Rajasthan Royals, Harmeet was accused by a bookie of being involved in spot-fixing, according to reports from ESPN and NDTV Sports.
+While bookies reportedly considered approaching him, they ultimately did not because of his young age.
+He was later cleared of all charges by the police and the BCCI disciplinary committee.

+2017 railway station incident: Harmeet was arrested by the Mumbai Police in February 2017 after driving his car onto Platform 1 of the Andheri railway station in Mumbai during the morning rush hour.
+He claimed he was misled while trying to park his car, say reporters at Wisden.

+He was booked by the Railway Protection Force (RPF) under multiple sections of the Railway Act, including: